Death, taxes, and Freiburg overachieving | DW | 15.09.2019

 Legendary football coach Ottmar Hitzfeld once said that Christian Streich should be the coach of the season in every season that he kept Freiburg in the Bundesliga.

 While the 2019-20 campaign may only be four games old, Freiburg have secured their best-ever start to a Bundesliga season.
-After the 3-0 away win at Hoffenheim, Christian Streich's side has nine points from four games, scoring ten goals and conceding just three in that time - the same as league leaders RB Leipzig.
+After the 3-0 away win at Hoffenheim, Christian Streich's side has nine points from four games, one more than Bayern Munich, scoring ten goals and conceding just three in that time - the same as league leaders RB Leipzig.

 The promising start has far from fazed Freiburg's players.
 "It feels good, but our target is still staying up," midfielder Janik Haberer said afterwards.
 Streich himself said, with a smile: "I've never won in Hoffenheim, but I've been here quite a bit."